 In our daily lives, our minds are constantly churning.
-We worry, process, fear, process, think, process, dream, process and live in a state of constant motion.
+We worry, process; fear, process; think, process; dream, process; and live in a state of constant motion.
 The very concept of “being still” is foreign to many, especially little ones growing up in our fast-paced society.
 Food comes fast, coffee even faster.
 But beyond that, information flies at us at what seems like the speed of light.
 Whatever we see, hear, feel and experience, we must also process.
 That’s the huge job of our Spleen/Stomach.
-As we bid adieu to Late Summer (the season where Spleen/Stomach Qi is most dominant) and look forward to Fall, we must begin to listen to Nature and to our bodies in their pleas to just let go.
-This is the message of Fall and of the Lung/Large Intestine pair–just let go.
+As we begin to bid adieu to Late Summer (the season where Spleen/Stomach Qi is most dominant) and look forward to Fall, we must begin to listen to Nature and to our bodies in their pleas to just let go.
+This is the message of Fall and of the Lung/Large Intestine pair—just let go.

 When we slow down, let go and begin to live quieter “in the moment” lives, we see the message behind Taoist wisdom.
 The ancient Chinese philosopher Lao Tzu once stated, “To the mind that is still, the whole Universe surrenders.”
 When we allow our minds to be quiet and we give ourselves permission to do the same, we begin to see life in a whole new light.
 The Universe reveals itself to us as a beautifully wrapped gift.
 A once overlooked sunset and the intricacies of a delicate new bloom become moments of complete bliss as our eyes are opened to the majesty of the world around us.